Neonn86/Campaign-Effect-Analysis-for-a-Video-Game-Company/README.md

 - The method of customer acquisition has no statistically significant impact on churn and also other predictors.

-***Since there are no significant differences between organic and inorganic users, the retention efforts need not be bifurcated based on method of acquisition.***
+***In other words, since there are no significant differences between organic and inorganic users, the retention efforts need not be bifurcated based on method of acquisition.***